Morsel/morsel-api/doc/API-Docs.md

 ```

 # Behaviors
 Since a lot of functionality is shared between different resources within the app, certain behaviors have been defined to DRY the API Docs (and code).
 An example of this is following a User, Place, or Keyword.
 All three can be followed so we can call any of them _'Followable'_ and define a set of behaviors for anything that can be _'Followable'_.
 Angled brackets are used a placeholders for the resource that you are dealing with.
-For example, if you want to follow a Place, you would substitute 'Place' into the [`/{{followables}}/:id/follow`](#post-followables-id-follow---follow-followable) call and get: `/places/:id/follow`.
+For example, if you want to follow a Place, you would substitute 'Place' into the [`/<followables>/:id/follow`](#post-followables-id-follow---follow-followable) call and get: `/places/:id/follow`.
 Other existing behaviors will be added here in the future (like pagination)

 # Followable

-## POST `/{{followables}}/:id/follow` - Follow _{{Followable}}_
+## POST `/<followables>/:id/follow` - Follow _<Followable>_
-Follows the _{{Followable}}_ with the specified `id`.
+Follows the _<Followable>_ with the specified `id`.

 ### Response